laveesingh/webscripts/README.md

 # webscripts
-Various kinds of scripts to download videos/pdfs and uploadings scripts etc
+Various kinds of scripts to download videos/pdfs and uploadings scripts etc.